dklopstein/waste-sorting-classifier/README.md

 # cse151a-trash
 ## Preprocessing Data

-Our main goal is to classify waste items into three distinct categories:
+Our main goal is to classify waste items into three general categories:
 * Landfill: Items that are non-recyclable or non-compostable and should be disposed of in landfills.
 * Recyclable: Items that can be recycled, such as plastics, metals, glass, and paper products.
 * Compost: Items that can decompose and be used as compost.